 Included within [category] above are financial instruments with a carrying amount of [X (20x1: Y) which would otherwise be required to be measured at fair value, but for which a reliable measure of fair value is no longer available.
 These instruments are primarily [type of instrument] and a reliable measure of fair value is not available because […].

+The table below analysis the derivative assets and liabilities by type: